Get Comfortable Being Uncomfortable

 “Sometimes problems don’t require a solution to solve them; instead they require maturity to outgrow them.” – Steve Maraboli

-When you next face a problem you consider too big, ask yourself the question in the title of the article: What if every problem I experienced was an opportunity to step into my greatness?
+When you next face a problem too big, ask yourself the question in the title of the article: What if all my problems were developing my greatest strengths?

-After all, you must experience your problems with openness and an expanded awareness, instead of using a distorted lens which only keeps you stuck longer than need be.
+After all, we must experience our problems with an expanded awareness, instead of a distorted lens which only keeps us stuck longer than need be.